 If you do forget to take your PrEP pill at your usual time, "take it as soon as you remember that day.
 Do not take more than 1 dose of TRUVADA in a day.
 Do not take 2 doses at the same time.
 Call your healthcare provider or pharmacist if you are not sure what to do."
 (Gilead).

 YES.
-When taken as prescribed (once daily), PrEP is estimated to reduce the risk of getting HIV by 92% or more for high risk gay/bi men and trans women.
+When taken as prescribed (once daily), PrEP is estimated to reduce the risk of getting HIV by 99% in high risk gay/bi men and trans women.

 PrEP is less effective if it is not taken every day, although studies suggest that there is still a good level of protection even if you accidentally miss a dose every once in awhile.